Raleigh Summer Youth Employment

 The program provides not only work experience but also life skills training and mentoring by local lawyers, law enforcement officers, and other professionals.
 Teens in the program attend workshops on topics such as employment readiness, work ethic development, communication, budgeting, decision-making, and conflict resolution.

-The 2018 Raleigh Summer Youth Employment Program Application and Interviewing Process has Ended.
+The 2019 Raleigh Summer Youth Employment Program Application will be available online begining Feb.
+15.